DanielleMStevens/pSelAct_KO_Clavibacter/Assembly_and_Mapping_methods_DMS092.md

 ```
 bbmap.sh in=./Files_for_cleanning_reads/out_DMS092.fq ref=./De_novo_DMS092/contigs.fasta covstats=covstats.txt
 ```

+## Compare Contigs to Reference and KO Region

 Now we are going to use minimap2 to map different sets of contigs, regions, and genomes against each other to assess 1) the KO is real and 2) no major other structural changes occured.